COV-IRT/SARS-CoV-2_workshop/module1/README.md

 > What do you see in the output of the command?
 Is it different from what you expected and if so how?
 <br>

-### FastQC - visaulization of the sequence quality
+### FastQC - visualization of the sequence quality

 There are many ways of assessing sequence quality and a variety of tools available.
 We will be using [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) in this workshop, because it offers a fast and simple way to visualize a single sample.